- Installing the Integration

-Click on the Local… button, specify the directory containing the Intel C++ Eclipse extension and confirm.
+Click on the Local… button and specify the directory containing the Intel® C++ Compiler XE plug-in for Eclipse* IDE and confirm.

-The Intel C++ Eclipse extension can be found in the installation directory of Intel Composer XE, subdirectory eclipse_support/cdt8.0/eclipse.
+The Intel® C++ Compiler XE plug-in for Eclipse* IDE can be found in the installation directory of Intel® Parallel Studio XE 2016, subdirectory ide_support_2016/eclipse/compiler_xe/.

-Back in the Install dialog select the item Intel(R) C++ Compiler XE 13.0 for Linux* OS and continue by pressing the button Next >.
+Back in the Install dialog select the item Intel® C++ Compiler XE and continue by pressing the button Next >.